Stewart Hay Phillips

 which indicated the source of a call was on the ground floor between

 the main stair-case and the cellar-steps.
 However, all-in-all my

 grandparents and their shop-customers rattled around in all that space

-and I suppose during my times there during WWII business would be very
+and I suppose that during my times there, including WWII, business

 1948 Dec 27, Stewart

 died aged 78.
 Cremated, Southern

 Cemetery, Chorlton-cum-Hardy, Manchester.
 He left no will, and

 the Probate system passed his estate to his lawful wife Edith from

 whom he had been estranged for about 40 years.